 (1) All options granted to date under the 2012 Plan are exercisable immediately, subject to a repurchase right in the Company's favor that lapses as the option vests.
-This amount reflects the number of shares under options that were vested, as opposed to exercisable, as of December 31, 2014.
+This amount reflects the number of shares under options that were vested, as opposed to exercisable, as of December 31, 2014 or June 30, 2015 (unaudited)

 The weighted average grant-date fair value of stock options granted during the year ended December 31, 2014 was \$0.40 per share.
+The weighted average grant-date fair value of stock options granted during the six months ended June 30, 2014 (unaudited) was \$0.10 per share.